NerdyProjects/BlueNRG-library/Project/BLE_Examples/BLE_Static_Stack/README.txt

   the start of a page.
 - Define MEMORY_RAM_APP_OFFSET for linker with the offset in RAM equal to the first available address in RAM.
 E.g. 0x404, aligned to a 32-bit word.
-See MEMORY_RAM_APP_OFFSET  used inside BLE_SensorDemo_Fixed_Stack project to know which RAM offset must be used by your application when using the Static Stack included insided the BlueNRG-1 DK.
+See MEMORY_RAM_APP_OFFSET  used inside BLE_SensorDemo_Static_Stack project to know which RAM offset must be used by your application when using the Static Stack included insided the BlueNRG-1 DK.

 ----------------------------